langtonhugh/asreview_irr/README.md

 Step 2: Open up the asreview_irr.Rproj in RStdudio.
 Step 3: Open report_example.Rmd and change the .csv file names accordingly, so it loads in your data.
 Step 4: Knit the report.

+Thanks to Amy Nivette, Amina op de Weegh, Stijn Ruiter, and the ASReview team for feedback on improving this report.